rayyan35p/tp/docs/UserGuide.md

 ### Viewing help : `help`

 #### GUI Help:
-Upon clicking help from the GUI as shown below,
+Upon clicking help on the top of the GUI as shown below,

 ![circled_help_gui](images/circledHelpGUI.png)